 Install the liquid line with a slight slope in the direction of flow so that it can be routed with the suction line.
-A height limitation exist for liquid lines that include a liquid riser due to the normal force of gravity.
-As the liquid riser grows in height this normal force create a pressure drop.
-If the riser is high enough, this pressure drop results in a loss of subcooling.Figure 3, p.
-7 and Figure 4, p.
-8 depict the permissible rise in the liquid line (without excessive loss of subcooling).
-Again, system designs outside the application envelope of the TTA/TWA unit require Trane review.
+Due to the normal force of gravity, there is a maximum liquid riser height limitation.
+As the liquid riser grows in height gravity produces a pressure drop that may result in a loss of subcooling.
+Figure 2, p.
+7 and Figure 5, p.
+8 show the permissible rise in the liquid line (without excessive loss of subcooling).
+System designs outside the application envelope of the TTA/TWA unit require Trane review.